sunew/plonesqlalchemydemo/README.md

 2) run the buildout: installs a fresh plone and the needed modules.
 Look in profiles.cfg and versions.cfg

-3) Start plone, install the 'project' module.
-This creates the demo tabel in mysql
+3) Start plone.
+Install the 'project' module via the plone control panel.
+This creates the demo table in the mysql demo database.

+4) read the code, play with the three demo browser views.